Electric stove

-An electric stove or electric range is a stove with an integrated electrical heating device to cook and bake.
+An electric stove, electric cooker or electric range is a stove with an integrated electrical heating device to cook and bake.
 Electric stoves became popular as replacements for solid-fuel (wood or coal) stoves which required more labor to operate and maintain.
 Some modern stoves come in a unit with built-in extractor hoods.

-The stove's one or more "burners" (heating elements) may be controlled by a rotary switch with a finite number of positions (which may be marked out by numbers such as 1 to 10, or by settings such as Low, Medium and High), each of which engages a different combination of resistances and hence a different heating power; or may have an "infinite switch" that allows constant variability between minimum and maximum heat settings.
+The stove's one or more "burners" (heating elements) may be controlled by a rotary switch with a finite number of positions; or may have an "infinite switch" called a simmerstat that allows constant variability between minimum and maximum heat settings.
 Some stove burners and controls incorporate thermostats.